Install OneAgent on Linux

 • If you plan to download Dynatrace OneAgent directly to a server, note that outdated or missing libraries (for example, CA certificates or OpenSSL) prevent the installer from downloading.

-Dynatrace OneAgent is a set of specialized services configured specifically for your monitoring environment.
-The role of these services is to monitor various aspects of your hosts, including hardware, operating system, and application processes.
+Dynatrace OneAgent is a set of specialized services configured for your monitoring environment.
+These services monitor various aspects of your hosts, including hardware, operating system, and application processes.

 During the installation process, the installer: